 - Use black ink or black ball-point pen.

 - Answer ALL questions in SECTION A.

 - Answer ONE question from SECTION B.

 - You must answer the questions in the spaces provided.
 Do not write on blank pages.

-- If you need extra space for your answer(s), use the lined pages at the end of this book.
+- If you need extra space for your answer(s), use the lined pages at the and of this book.
+Write the question

+end of this book.
 Write the question number against your answer(s).

-- Show all your working.
+• Show all your working.

-- Do all rough work in this book.
+Do all rough work in this book.
 Cross through any work you do not want to be marked.